Mistakes to Avoid Over Labor Day Weekend

 - Install carbon monoxide detectors throughout the cabin

-Other accidents could include fires, burns, cuts, among others.
+Accidents could include fires, burns, cuts, among others.
 These accidents can easily happen to anyone, it’s important to take safety precautions to avoid them.

 - Keep children away at all times